 At its core, Right-Minded Teamwork is a continuous improvement loop for small and large groups; it has been proven to work with teams of all sizes.
 No matter what team challenges or interpersonal issues are happening, RMT has the power to correct them.

 Over time, Dan refined the RMT concept.
-Eventually, he went on to publish his own book, Right-Minded Teamwork: 9 Right Choices for Building a Team That Works As One, in 2010.
+Eventually, he went on to publish his first book, Right-Minded Teamwork: 9 Right Choices for Building a Team That Works As One, in 2013 and was updated and republished in 2021.

 After directly serving over 500 teams in seven countries AND creating lasting tools and resources that will go on to support countless additional teams, leaders, and facilitators on every continent, Dan Hogan has left a legacy to be proud of.